 North Rural Auckland flood recovery progress North Rural Auckland flood recovery progress

-The North Rural area of the Auckland region was the most severely impacted by the storm events of 2023.
-We’ve made significant progress on repairing storm-damaged roads over the last 18 months, as shown by the following statistics.
+North rural Auckland was the most severely impacted by the storm events of 2023.
+We’ve made a lot of progress on fixing storm-damaged roads over the last 2 years, as shown by the following statistics.

-Reported sites and slip repairs as of 31 May 2024:
+Reported sites and slip repairs in June 2025

 The following is a list of recently completed major sites in the North Rural area.
 Our thanks go to everyone in each of these communities for your patience and understanding as we made necessary repairs and restored safe connections.